 Trustees generally meet online and/or by telephone conference call at least monthly.
-In these meetings, they monitor and coordinate the progress of World-Service level work being performed by many MA members and committees throughout the year.
+In these meetings, they monitor and coordinate the progress of World Service level work being performed by many MA members and committees throughout the year.
 Trustees also make interim decisions that cannot wait until the next Conference.

 Trustees are elected according to The Third Legacy Procedure (see Appendix II: Parliamentary Procedure) to one two-year term with an option for two additional one-year terms.
 No Trustee may serve more than a four-year consecutive maximum.
 Trustees also serve legally as Directors of MA World Services.
-The Bylaws detail the terms of office of the Trustees (see the complete Bylaws of Marijuana Anonymous in Appendix I: Foundation Documents).
+The Bylaws detail the terms of office of the Trustees (see the Bylaws of Marijuana Anonymous in Appendix I: Foundation Documents).

-Our corporate Bylaws require that Trustees have a minimum of two years sobriety, which means abstinence from marijuana and all mind-altering substances, including alcohol.
-Three Trustees' names are placed on public records of MA World Services, the President, Secretary, and Treasurer Trustees.
-Therefore Trustees serving in these roles must be prepared to accept that their names will be revealed publicly.
+Our corporate Bylaws require that Trustees have a minimum of two years sobriety, which means abstinence from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider).

+Three Trustees' names are placed on public records of MA World Services: the President, Secretary, and Treasurer Trustees.
+Therefore, Trustees serving in these roles must be prepared to accept that their names will be made publicly available with the California Secretary of State.

-Trustees are required to notify others holding elected/appointed World-Service level positions when their ability to fill a position is in jeopardy.
+Trustees are required to notify others holding elected or appointed World Service level positions when their ability to fill a position is in jeopardy.
 Time to respond and to improve their service should be given, as well as an opportunity to resign.
 Any action taken ought to be tactful and considerate to all parties involved.

-With a consensus of a majority of the Board of Trustees, written notice shall be given to any person holding elected/appointed World-Service level positions, including the MA World Services Board of Trustees and members of the A New Leaf Publications Board of Directors, that they are in danger of being suspended from their position due to problematic behaviors.
+With a consensus of a majority of the Board of Trustees, written notice shall be given to any person holding elected/appointed World Service level positions, including the MA World Services Board of Trustees and members of the A New Leaf Publications Department, that they are in danger of being suspended from their position due to problematic behaviors.
 Such written notice shall be sent by the President or designee giving the recipient time to respond and improve their service, as well as an opportunity to resign.